NYPL/digarch/index.md

 # About NYPL Digital Archives

 The Digital Archives program facilitates the management of all born-digital portions of archival acquisitions by the 11 curatorial units of the NYPL Research Libraries.
-The program is part of the Digital Preservation unit of the Digital Research Division.
-It also works closely with Archives Unit within the Preservation and Collections Processing division.
+The program is part of the Digital Preservation unit.
+It works closely with Archives Unit within the Preservation and Collections Processing division.

 ## Services